-As a parent, you play an important role in shaping your children’s eating habits.
+As a parent or caregiver, you play an important role in shaping your children’s eating habits.
 You have a big influence over the family environment where meals take place and the types of foods your children eat.
 Positive experiences about food early on may help your children develop healthy eating habits later in life.
 Read on to learn how to positively influence your children’s eating habits by creating a positive eating environment and being a good role model.

 Creating a positive eating environment